The Science of Sex

 The second example took place during the period I was working for M45DE.
 I had gone out to buy office coffee, was standing in a supermarket checkout queue and a woman behind nudged her shopping trolley into my back.
 On the first shove it occurred to me to respond, but I could not think of anything to say, or at least a polite and non-facile response to the shove.
 It was repeated and as the shoves intensified I started to feel angry, thinking 'Why can't she be the one to have to think of something to say to a complete stranger, for a change?'
 They became progressively fiercer until I was being aggressively rammed from behind.
 After five or six times she eventually gave up.
 Later I caught a glimpse of her on the other side of the checkouts and she appeared rather embarrassed.

 In both instances I had looked at the female at the outset, if only briefly, and failed to approach.

 JUVENILE.
 Juvenile Signals are particularly characteristic and include dancing, spinning and twitching.
 They are relatively indiscriminate although likely to have been triggered by a particular target.
 Juvenile females will frequently respond to male attention by displaying their breasts, for example deliberately pulling back their jacket to demonstrate their presence (Body Pout).
 Breast size is undoubtedly of great importance to the female psyche; flat-chested females are frequently sensitive about it.

 When a group of juvenile females gather and giggle it may often be that they are practising signalling amongst each other, demonstrating to one another the signals they have learnt and are rehearsing.

 LEAVING SOMETHING.
-An item is left behind for the target male t r their shoulder.
+An item is left behind for the target male to retreive.